Saunved/next-mark-demo/README.md

 3. Update blog.config.mjs as per your needs
 4. Update next.config.mjs to set the base URL (you might need to create a .env.production) file at the root level
 5. Set the upstream to this repository to ensure that you pull rendering logic (instructions below)
+6. (Optional) Install dependencies with `npm i`
+7. (Optional) Run the site locally with `npm run dev`
-6. Connect your site to Vercel via GitHub/GitLab, etc.
+8. Connect your site to Vercel via GitHub/GitLab, etc.
-7. Link your own domain and deploy
+9. Link your own domain and deploy

 ## Setting next-mark as the remote upstream